ruvnet/agenticsjs/README.md

 - **Source Highlighting**: Highlight sources in the search results.
 - **Error Handling**: Built-in error handling and reporting.

+## Plugin System

+AgenticJS includes a powerful plugin system that allows you to extend and customize the functionality of the library.
+You can create, apply, and manage plugins to add new features or modify existing ones.

-For more detailed information, please refer to the [API Documentation](./src/docs/api_documentation.md).
+For detailed implementation instructions and best practices, please refer to the [Plugin System Documentation](./src/docs/plugin_system.md).

 ## Running Demo Mode